 (*) See below for more important information on our meals.

-- Travel (flights) to the destination and back from your home location.
+- Travel (flights etc) to the destination and back to your home location.

-You organise your travel to the destination yourself.
-If you want assistance with organising your flight tickets etc, please contact us.
+If you would like assistance organising your flight tickets etc, please contact us.

-We warmly recommend that you plan a few extra days here if you have the time!
-It is a very interesting place and well worth some “non-wine” tourism too!
-We can assist you with booking additional hotel nights if you want.
+We warmly recommend that you plan a few extra days here if you have the time.
+It is a very interesting place and well worth some regular, non-wine related tourism too.
+We can assist you with booking additional hotel nights as needed.

 Book This Tour